 Creation of an enterprise operation allows a city to provide a desired service while maintaining financial and management control.
-The state should refrain from infringing on this ability to provide and control services for the benefit of community residents.
+The state should refrain from infringing on this ability to provide and manage services for the benefit of a local community and residents.

-Metro Cities supports cities having authority to establish city enterprise operations in response to community needs, local preferences or state mandates, or that help ensure residents' quality of life.
+Metro Cities supports cities having authority to establish city enterprise operations in response to community needs, local preferences, or state mandates, or that help ensure residents' quality of life.